timescale/pgai/CONTRIBUTING.md

 # Contributing to pgai

-We appreciate any help the community can provide to make pgia better!
+We appreciate any help the community can provide to make pgai better!

 You can help in different ways: